 With utility rates expected to rise 26% to 42% by 2020, professional property owners and managers recognize that in order to remain competitive and increase the value of assets, energy efficiency needs to be on the top of the to-do list.
 Let’s get down to the numbers.

-Implementing these solutions can result in 30%-50% monthly cost savings
+Implementing these solutions can result in a 30%-50% monthly cost savings

 ROI averages 6 months, but depending on the building and which solutions are implemented, it could be anywhere from 1 to 24 months.